-When you can enroll into Dental Advantage by Delta Dental:
+When you can enroll into your supplemental plan by Delta Dental:

-To be eligible for Dental Advantage by Delta Dental, you must enroll in Sharp Direct Advantage Premium (HMO).
-You can enroll into Dental Advantage by Delta Dental at the same time you enroll in our plan by selecting it on your enrollment application.
-If enrolling in Dental Advantage by Delta Dental during the Annual Enrollment Period, your coverage effective date will be Jan.
+To be eligible for supplemental dental benefits, you must enroll in Sharp Direct Advantage Basic (HMO).
+You can choose between two dental plans (Delta Dental Medicare Advantage DHMO or Delta Dental Medicare Advantage PPO) at the same time you enroll in our plan by indicating your choice on the enrollment application or within 90 days of the effective date of your plan.
+If enrolling in supplemental dental benefits during the Annual Enrollment Period, your coverage effective date will be Jan.
 1. For Special Election Periods, your coverage effective date is the first day of the month following your enrollment.
 During Open Enrollment Period or Special Election Periods, your coverage effective date is the first of the month following your enrollment.
+If you are enrolling outside of the Annual Enrollment or Special Election Periods, please contact Customer Care.